Skip to Content

 Note

-Drivers for only 64-bit Private Agents are listed above, as 32-bit Private Agents are end-of-life.
+Drivers for only 64-bit private agents are listed above, as 32-bit private agents are end-of-life.

 Generic steps for installing additional JDBC drivers are provided below.
 Additional ODBC drivers installed on Windows do not require any additional configuration.